piyushbig/python-tic-tac-toe-game/README.md

     player_input()

- #NEXT we will write a function that takes in the board list object, a marker ('X' or 'O'),
-#and a desired position (number 1-9) and assigns it to the board.
+ """NEXT we will write a function that takes in the board list object, a marker ('X' or 'O'), and a desired position (number 1-9) and assigns it to the board."""

 def place_marker(board, marker, position):